Along U.S. Borders

 The United States Border Patrol is the mobile, uniformed law enforcement arm of U.S. Customs and Border Protection within the Department of Homeland Security responsible for securing U.S. borders between ports of entry.
 The Border Patrol was officially established on May 28, 1924 by an act of Congress passed in response to increasing illegal immigration.

 One of the most important activities of a Border Patrol agent is line watch.
-This involves the detection, prevention and apprehension of terrorists, undocumented aliens and smugglers of aliens at or near the land border by maintaining surveillance from a covert position, following up leads, responding to electronic sensor television systems, aircraft sightings, and interpreting and following tracks, marks and other physical evidence.
+This involves the detection, prevention and apprehension of terrorists, undocumented individuals and human smugglers at or near the land border by maintaining surveillance from a covert position, following up leads, responding to electronic sensor television systems, aircraft sightings, and interpreting and following tracks, marks and other physical evidence.
 Some of the major activities are traffic check, traffic observation, city patrol, transportation check, administrative, intelligence, and anti-smuggling activities.

 The U.S. Border Patrol has a long and rich history of helping to secure and protect the American way of life.